botscrew-projects/bot-framework-messenger/README.md

-Messenger CDK is quick integration with Facebook Messenger chatbots based on Bot Framework
+Messenger CDK is integration with Facebook Messenger chatbots based on Bot Framework

 If you would like to know more about working with Bot Framework read it here: